 - Charity Navigator

-- Charity Navigator rates more than 195,000 charities based on the organization’s financial health and its accountability and transparency.
-Ratings range from zero to four stars — with four stars being the best.
-There’s also a “Donor Advisory” rating for organizations that raise “serious concerns” that prevent any rating — not even a zero.
+- Charity Navigator rates nearly 200,000 charities based on the following four multifaceted attributes: impact and results, accountability and financial health, leadership and adaptability, and culture and community.
+Ratings range from zero to four stars – with four stars being the best.

 Year-End Guidelines for Contributing to Charities